folbricht/desync/README.md

 - `mount-index`  - FUSE mount a blob index.
 Will make the blob available as single file inside the mountpoint.

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
-The `verify`, `chop` and `make` commands only supports one, local store.
+The `chop`, `make`, and `tar` commands support updating chunk stores in S3, while `verify` and `prune` commands only operate on a local store.
 - `-c <store>` Location of a *local* chunk store to be used as cache.
 Needs to be writable.
 - `-n <int>` Number of concurrent download jobs and ssh sessions to the chunk store.
 - `-r` Repair a local cache by removing invalid chunks.
 Only valid for the `verify` command.